phildp/radio-streamer/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure that the code passes all tests.
-4. Submit a pull request to the main repository.
+3. Submit a pull request to the main repository.

 ## License